djfarly/gatsby-plugin-graphql-preview/README.md

   context?
 Context also always goes to graphql, which means deep objects are kind of a no-no because their type is not very well suited for graphql (it's also not needed there).
+  - warp-page needs a specific ssr behaviour where it does not attempt to load any data.
+Currently it complains about not usind node-fetch.